enphase/nl5py/README.md

 In the case of a digital filter, the user is reminded to set the z paramter in the advanced settings in NL5.

-The maximum order of a filter is 5
+The maximum order of a filter is 5.
+This is a limitation of the NL5 components F(s) and F(z)

 ### Analog Filter Example
 ```python